-- It is thought that of 20,000 inhabitants of Pompeii and 5,000 inhabitants of Herculanium, around 16,000 people died in the destruction of Pompeii.
+- It is thought that of 20,000 inhabitants of Pompeii and 5,000 inhabitants of nearby Herculanium, around 16,000 people died in the destruction of Pompeii.
 These people didn’t evacuate immediately after the volcano erupted and then became caught by the toxic clouds of volcanic ash and dust and the pyroclastic flow.

-- No-one tried to re-build Pompeii after the eruption, as was usual after a natural disaster, because the city had been buried in over 14 foot of ash and the damage was too great.
+- No-one tried to re-build Pompeii after the eruption, as was usual after a natural disaster, because the city had been buried in over 14 feet of ash and the damage was too great.

 - The ash that buried the city and its people preserved everything where it was at the time of the disaster.
 This helps historians to understand a bit more about Roman life as it is a bit like having a snap-shot of the city in 79AD.
 Archaeologists found cavities or holes around the skeletons of some of the people they found in Pompeii.
 These holes where were the bodies of these people had once been and by pouring plaster into them, casts of the people have been formed.
 These casts can be found dotted around Pompeii, showing where these people were when they were hit by the pyroclastic flow.

 - The type of eruption from Mount Vesuvius is now known as a Plinian eruption (after Pliny the younger’s description of it).
 This means that a tall column of extremely hot gases, ash and magma shoots strait up into the sky.
-A plinian eruption doesn’t commonly include a lava flow, but a pyroclastic flow which contains hot steam, rock, ash and dust.
+A Plinian eruption doesn’t commonly include a lava flow, but is a pyroclastic flow which contains hot steam, rock, ash and dust.

 - Vesuvius in the background

 - A cast of a man caught in the eruption

 - Vessels found in the ruins